wp-plugins/wp-smart-taxonomy/readme.txt

 = Configurable =
 WP Smart taxonomy is completely customizable.
 Among others, you may enable/disable smart category(ies), append with existing categories, choose whether to generate smart category associations from post titles and tags.

+From version 1.0.3 onwards, the settings can be overriden for individual posts.

 = Upcoming Features =
 The plugin now only works with default Wordpress posts and taxonomies.
 In the upcoming version we will be adding support for custom post types and taxonomies.
 So, keep a look out for the updated version. :)

+If you are looking for a Woocommerce compatible plugin, check out [Woocommerce Smart Collection](http://wordpress.org/plugins/woocommerce-smart-collection/ "Woocommerce Smart Collection") .

 = Feedback =
 All we want is some love.
 If you did not like this plugin or if it is buggy, please give us a shout and we will be happy to fix the issue/add the feature.
 If you indeed liked it, please leave a 5/5 rating.